 7. They think it costs too much

-Which of these is (are) the main reason(s) for your slow move to a customer-first strategy adoption?
+Which of these seven reasons is (are) the main reason(s) for your slow move to a customer-first strategy adoption?
 Is it something different?
 Let me know in the comments; I’m sure every reader would love to exchange their own experiences with you.

 If you would like to know which area of a customer first strategy offers you the most opportunities for improvement, why not complete our mini C3C Evaluator™ tool?
 It’s FREE!
 And in just 12 questions you will get a clear indication of what to prioritise.
 Then let’s talk.